 4.3.
 If the total sum of money held on your behalf exceeds £10,000 for a period of more than 30 days, or such sum is likely to be held for more than 30 days, then the money will be placed in a separate interest-bearing client bank account designated to you.
 All interest earned on such money will be paid to you.
 Subject to any tax legislation, interest will be paid gross.

-5.1 In some circumstances, commissions or other benefits may become payable to us or one of our associates in respect of transactions we or such associates arrange for you.
-If this happens we will notify you in writing of the amount and terms of payment.
-You consent to such commission or other benefits being retained by us or, as the case may be, by our associates, without our, or their, being liable to account to you for any such amounts.
+5.1.
+In some circumstances, commissions or other benefits may become payable to us or one of our associates in respect of transactions we or such associates arrange for you.
+If this happens, we will notify you in writing of the amount and terms of payment.
+The nature of the engagement and professional judgement would determine the frequency and detail required to ensure compliance with our Code of Ethics.
+By signing this engagement letter, you consent to such commission or other benefits being retained by us or, as the case may be, by our associates, without our, or their, being liable to account to you for any such amounts.

 6 Investment advice - exempt regulated activities

 6.1.
 Although we are not authorised by the Financial Conduct Authority to conduct Investment Business, we are licensed by the ICAEW to provide certain limited investment services where these are complementary to, or arise out of, the professional services we are providing to you.

 - advising you on investments generally, but not recommending a particular investment or type of investment;